 Rail service providers include:

-- South West Trains, linking Basingstoke with Whitchurch, London and the South Coast
+- South Western Railway, linking Basingstoke with Whitchurch, London and the South Coast

 - First Great Western who provide services to the West Country as well as to and from Bramley and Reading